hardyoyo/RodmanPottingerCookbook/recipes/Koshari.md

 ---

-Start the rice, and secure your spicy lentils.
+Start the rice, start water for the pasta, and secure your spicy lentils.
 If they're frozen, thaw them in the microwave.
 If they're fresh, measure out what you need, then put the rest in freezer containers and in the freezer.
+Start the
-Start the sauce: in a small sauce pan over medium-low heat, add the tomatoes and sauce, agave, salt, spices, and olive oil.
+sauce: in a small sauce pan over medium-low heat, add the tomatoes and sauce, agave, salt, spices, and olive oil.
 Let it simmer.
 Slice the onion very thinly, and either air fry them (spray with a bit of olive oil) or pan-fry them in a splash of olive oil, until they are crispy without being entirely charred.
 If you *do* char them, don't worry, they'll still taste good.
+Boil the noodles.
 When the rice is done, everything should be ready to assemble.
+Go in this order: rice, lentis, mac, sauce, garnish.
+Or, refer to the cheetsheat below.

 ![Koshari Cheat Sheet](./images/koshari-cheatsheet.jpg)